hallindavid/davidhallin.com/content/blog/moving-my-blog-to-hugo.md

 ## Wrapping up
 Doing some of this stuff got me closer to my code, and removed a lot of the *magic* from the build process which has been good.
+I'm going to start a template file which has this code setup automatically, and then people can dump their tailwind code into this hugo repository.

+I'll post a link to it on the projects page.